download as PDF

 hold pattern + write while inserting batteries to restore the unit to factory default.

-break off the lock tab to freeze all patterns. to reverse, solder the two pads by the lock tab together. to restore to locked settings, remove the batteries.
+break off the lock tab to freeze all patterns. to reverse, solder the two pads by the lock tab together. to restore to locked settings, remove the batteries. when lock tab has been removed sampling is no longer possible.

 insert two fresh AAA batteries. pay attention to plus and minus poles.